 Neurological problems

-Dr. Morales emphasizes the intrinsic nature of ASMD, characterized by the lack of a crucial enzyme that removes waste substances from the body.
-"I always make the same simile: I tell patients that in ASMD, as in other lysosomal diseases, what is missing is the vehicle that collects certain waste.
-Its genetic alteration means that it is not formed, and therefore the residue accumulates in the patient's cells, especially in the lysosomes, which causes progressive symptoms.
-The fewer vehicles we generate due to the genetic alteration, the sooner the residue accumulates.
-There are patients, however, who can be diagnosed when they are 50 or 60 years old" because they have enough vehicles to collect some waste and it takes longer for it to accumulate, he explains.
+Dr. Morales highlights the intrinsic nature of ASMD, which is characterized by the absence of a crucial enzyme that removes waste products from the body.
+“I always use the same analogy: I tell patients that in ASMD, as with other lysosomal diseases, what’s missing is the ‘vehicle’ that collects certain waste products.
+Their genetic mutation prevents it from forming, and therefore the waste accumulates in the patient’s cells—especially in the lysosomes—which causes progressive symptoms.
+The fewer ‘vehicles’ we produce due to the genetic mutation, the sooner the waste will accumulate.
+There are patients, however, who may not be diagnosed until they are 50 or 60 years old” because they have enough transporters to clear some of the waste, so it takes longer to accumulate, he explains.

 "With new medical and research advances, we are hopeful that